Phumudzo96/BMI/README.md

 # BMI

-reate a program that calculates a person's BMI
+Create a program that calculates a person's BMI

 Ask the user to enter their weight in kg and their height in m